PolancichBen/react-native-boiler/README.md

-# reactNativeBoiler
+# React Native Boiler
-Basic Boiler for React Native (Feel free to fork and clone)
+### Basic Boiler for React Native (Feel free to fork and clone)

-npm Install
+### Important Notes:
+In order for this project to work, some prerequisites are required.

+First, if you would like to see your project build as an app on your phone, you will need to download the 'expo go' client from your respective app store.
+You can additionally download an [emulator](https://docs.expo.io/workflow/ios-simulator/).

+This project requires that you have node installed.
+See [node](https://nodejs.org/en/download/) docs

+Next ensure you have the expo client installed globally. `npm i expo-cli -g`

+After the initial setup is out of the way we can:
-npm run start
+- npm i

-Common issues are caught when expo is not installed globally.
-If so,

-sudo npm install expo-cli --global

-and then

-npm run start
+- npm run start

+After the metro bundler has finished building, use the expo-cli on your phone and scan the QR code.
+The build may take a moment for the first run.

+Side Note: I discovered that if you have a VPN on your phone, like I do, that will throw an error since it builds off the LAN.